csev/dj4e/assn/dj4e_install4.md

-Once the above configuration is complete, go back to the top of the PYAW Web tab, `Reload` your web application, wait a few seconds and check that it is up and visiting the URL for your application showin in the Web tab on PYAW like:
+Once the above configuration is complete, go back to the top of the PYAW Web tab, `Reload` your web application, wait a few seconds and check that it is up and visiting the URL for your application shown in in the Web tab on PYAW like:

     http://(your-account).pythonanywhere.com/